yogsototh/Scratch/content/html/en/blog/2010-05-24-Trees--Pragmatism-and-Formalism.md

                           M
 </pre>

-using only an acyclic deterministic tree transducer:
+can be done using the following one state deterministic tree transducer:

 >    C -> &epsilon;
 >    E -> R
 >    R -> V

-Wich can be traduced by the following simple regular expression expression:
+Wich can be traduced by the following simple search and replace directives:

 <code class="perl">
 s/C//g